PrajnaAvidya/prompt-shaper/spec.md

 a slot with parameters: `{{coverLetterIntro(companyName="Prajna Concepts", year=2023)}}`

-all parameters are either strings or numbers (strings are double-quoted, can use backslash to escape double quotes in string parameters)
+all parameters are either strings or numbers (strings are double-quoted, you can use a backslash to escape double quotes in string parameters e.g. "\"this string \" has quotes\"")

 slots are either defined inline